NumPy Binomial Distribution

 Generating Random Samples Using NumPy Functions

-To generate random samples using NumPy functions, utilize the numpy.random.binomial function.
-This function allows for the generation of random samples from a binomial distribution by specifying parameters such as the number of trials and probability of success.
+To generate random samples using NumPy functions, use the numpy.random.binomial function.
+This function generates random samples from a binomial distribution by specifying parameters such as the number of trials and probability of success.

 For example, to generate random samples from a binomial distribution with 10 trials and a probability of success of 0.5: